pmean/build-website/text/16/04/single-imputation.md

 I wanted to use R to show some simple approaches to imputing missing values.
-These approaches are difficult to support because they require that you make some questionable and unverifiable assumptions about your data.Â  They still may prove useful as a sensitivity check or as a springboard into more complex approaches for imputing missing values.
+These approaches are difficult to support because they require that you make some questionable and unverifiable assumptions about your data.
+They still may prove useful as a sensitivity check or as a springboard into more complex approaches for imputing missing values.
 I have a link to the [code that generated most of these results](https://github.com/pmean/single-imputation).